A Functional Medicine Guide To Supplements

 Dosage: For those looking for inflammation maintenance, 2 grams per day is a good start, but as much as 10 grams per day may be needed (2) to drive down higher levels of inflammation.

 How to incorporate: Unless you know you have a problem with inflammation, don’t worry about using turmeric every single day.
-For most people using turmeric in cooking a few times a week is enough to enjoy the benefits.
+For most people, using turmeric in cooking a few times a week is enough to enjoy the benefits.
 Always add black pepper, which contains piperine, because it increases the bioavailability of curcumin by 2,000 percent.
 If you are struggling with chronic inflammation, take a turmeric supplement every day, and find a supplement that also includes piperine.

 This immune-boosting, common-cold-busting vitamin can reduce (3) symptoms of the cold by up to 30 percent.
-Most people get enough from food (65 to 90 mg per day), however, since a lot of foods contain it.
-Don’t worry about supplement unless you feel the sniffles coming on.
+Most people get enough from food (65 to 90 mg per day), since a lot of foods contain it.
+Don’t worry about this supplement unless you feel the sniffles coming on.